Type inference: Detailed Example

+No more substitutions are possible, and relabeling gives us map :: (a -> b) -> [a] -> [b], the same as we found without going into these details.

 Hindley–Milner type inference algorithm

 The algorithm first used to perform type inference is now informally termed the Hindley–Milner algorithm, although the algorithm should properly be attributed to Damas and Milner.

+It is also traditionally called type reconstruction.
+If a term is well-typed in accordance with Hindley–Milner typing rules, then the rules generate a principal typing for the term.
+The process of discovering this principal typing is the process of "reconstruction".

 The origin of this algorithm is the type inference algorithm for the simply typed lambda calculus that was devised by Haskell Curry and Robert Feys in 1958.

 In 1969 J. Roger Hindley extended this work and proved that their algorithm always inferred the most general type.

 In 1978 Robin Milner, independently of Hindley's work, provided an equivalent algorithm, Algorithm W.

 In 1982 Luis Damas finally proved that Milner's algorithm is complete and extended it to support systems with polymorphic references.

 Side-effects of using the most general type

-By design, type inference, especially correct (backtracking) type inference will introduce use of the most general type appropriate, however this can have implications as more general types may not always be algorithmically neutral, the typical cases being:
+By design, type inference will infer the most general type appropriate.
+However, many languages, especially older programming languages, have slightly unsound type systems, where using a more general types may not always be algorithmically neutral.
+Typical cases include: